Skip to main content

 Events reference

-Embedded webchat supports a variety of events that allow you to trigger specific actions or customize behavior.
+Embedded web chat supports a variety of events that allow you to trigger specific actions or customize behavior.
 The following tables list all supported events, grouped by category.

 Customization Events